Large Language Models#

 ```

-This defines a class called `MyClass` with no methods or variables.
+This defines a class called `MyClass` with no methods or attributes.

 ```